Inside The 2017 Golden Globes Afterparties: Everything You Missed

 11:56 pm- Hours after winning Best Actress for her role in La La Land, Emma Stone was still celebrating at WME’s bash, quaffing white wine and boogying to Beyonce’s “Crazy in Love,” Mariah Carey‘s “Heartbreaker,” and later, lip-syncing to The Jackson Five’s “I Want You Back.”
 An insider says, “She was having a great time and wasn’t distracted by anything!”

-12:00 am- Still going strong: Derek Hough topping off his night dancing to DJ Michelle Pesce on top of a piano at WME's party at Chateau Marmont.
-"Everyone was letting loose," says a source.
+12:00 am- Still going strong: Derek Hough topping off his night dancing to DJ Alex Merrell on top of a piano at WME’s party at Chateau Marmont.
+“Everyone was letting loose,” says a source.